JoeyHendricks/STATS-PAL/README.md

 ```

 Out of the statistics, and the graphs that this code produces I have generated the following animation to
-show you how and continuously deteriorating benchmark faces up to a stable baseline:
+showcase how a continuously deteriorating benchmark faces up to a stable baseline:

 <!-- ECDF Curve Animation-->
 <p align="center">